lemonarc/francis-terry/taster-new.md

 		<h2>A Taster Day to fit your schedule</h2>
 		<p>
 			Your time is precious - and no doubt short.
 This is why we offer 3 options for the Taster Day and model the agenda around your desired output.
 Choose the type of day you would like and place your booking.
-Francis will get in touch to to schedule the session at a time that fits best into your busy schedule.
+Francis will get in touch to schedule the session at a time that fits best into your busy schedule.
 		</p>

 		<ul class="list price-list">